qikunwang/A-wonderful-html-FPS-game-/README.md

 Get ready for an exciting gaming experience! 🚀

-A special tanks for you😁.
+A special thanks for you😁.